dyerfire9/Stock-Market-Dashboard/README.md

     - SECRET - JWT SECRET (random phrase)
 4. cd into the backend folder and start local host server by typing: npm run dev
 5. open another terminal and cd into frontend server and start react app by typing: npm start
+6. Please wait a few seconds until server is up and running.

 ## Note
-- I had used polygon.io API to get stock data and am limited to 5 requests/min.
-Too many requests will result in a error
+- I had used polygon.io API to get stock data and is limited to 5 requests/min.
+Too many requests will result in a error 429
 - Due to most API's requiring a monthly subscription in order to gain access to real time data, this app can only display daily stock data.
 - There are two pages to this app, Stocks Dashboard and Daily Stocks.
 Both are displayed on the navbar.